Luongo stops 28 shots for 73rd shutout, Panthers beat Devils

 NEWARK, N.J.
+(AP) -- Roberto Luongo didn't get too excited after his latest shutout.
+He is more concerned with getting the Florida Panthers back in the Stanley Cup playoff race.

-(AP) -- Roberto Luongo made 28 saves for his 73rd career shutout, leading the Florida Panthers to a 3-0 win over the New Jersey Devils on Monday night.
+Luongo made 28 saves for his 73rd career shutout, leading the Panthers to a 3-0 win over the New Jersey Devils on Monday night.

+''I want to get some wins and our goal is to make the playoffs,'' Luongo said. ''That's what my focus is on, 100 percent.''

 Luongo, tops among active goalies in shutouts, got his first of the season to move three behind Ed Belfour and Tony Esposito for ninth all-time.
 Retired Devils great Martin Brodeur holds the NHL record with 125.

+''We're really happy for him,'' said general manager and interim coach Tom Rowe. ''It shows the longevity of what he's done and how he's gone about his business.
+An incredibly professional individual.''

-Reilly Smith, Jussi Jokinen and Vincent Trocheck scored for Florida, which won for the third time in five games.
+Reilly Smith, Jussi Jokinen and Vincent Trocheck scored for Florida, which won for the third time in five games and moved four points behind Philadelphia for the second wild-card spot in the Eastern Conference.

 New Jersey was shut out for the third time this season, and for the first time at home since a 1-0 loss to Washington last March 25th.
 Cory Schneider finished with 26 saves for the Devils, who lost their third straight.